Alfonso de Angoitia: Career

-Mr. Angoitia is considered Televisa's financial mastermind and a key ally of owner Emilio Azcárraga Jean.
-He was instrumental in putting together a months in the making, $1.2 billion deal between Univision and Televisa, which greatly improved Televisa’s access to the coveted US Hispanic market in the United States.
+Mr. Angoitia is considered Televisa's financial strategist and a key ally of owner Emilio Azcárraga Jean.
+He played a key role in negotiating a $1.2 billion deal between Univision and Televisa, whichexpanded Televisa’s access to US Hispanic market.

 Mr. de Angoitia's vision has been key to the Company's diversification, strategic positioning, profitability, and financial strength.
 As co-CEO, he has the shared responsibility of leading the transformation and repositioning of the Company's content business.

 Alfonso de Angoitia is a regular annual attendee of the Allen & Company Sun Valley Conference media summit in Idaho, an annual conference hosted by private investment firm Allen & Company which typically features business, political, philanthropic and cultural heavyweights.

 Philanthropy

 Mr. de Angoitia is Chairman of the Board of Trustees of Fundación Kardias, a Mexican non-for profit organization dedicated to improving the quality of care for children who suffer from congenital heart defects.
 In addition, Mr. de Angoitia is a member of the Board of the Mexican Foundation for Health and of the UNAM Foundation, and a member of the Board of Trustees of the Paley Center for Media.